-Program hours for Fall 2018 are 5:30-7:30 pm Mondays and Wednesdays at our office starting the first week of October!
+Program hours for Fall 2019 are 5:30-7:30 pm Mondays and Wednesdays at our office starting the September 15!

 The main focus of the Earn-a-Bike Program is on developing positive and healthy social skills as the youth work together to make the appropriate fixes to their bicycles.
 In addition to this, the program emphasizes teamwork and the importance of exercise, nutrition, and safety through the task of refurbishing the bicycles.
 The Earn-a-Bike Program also provides a safe place for youth to enjoy working together, communicating with one another, and making new friends.